 Are ultrasounds safe?

 Yes.
 Ultrasounds have been used safely in obstetrics for over 35 years.
+There is no radiation involved in ultrasound.
 In the many years of ultrasound use in medicine, there has never been a harmful effect shown by its use.
 According to the FDA, “when ultrasound enters the body, it heats the tissues slightly, and the long term effects of tissue heating are not known.”
 We feel your health and the health of your baby are of the upmost importance.
 We only use and own machines that meet FDA guidelines.
 None of our exams last longer than 35 minutes.
 In many cases, women will have multiple scans during their pregnancy.
 If a mother is having issues with her pregnancy, or in the case of twins, she may have two or three ultrasounds per week in the last trimester.

 What is the difference between 2D, 3D,4D and now 5D ultrasounds?